beamtic/humanize/README.md

   }
 ```

-Not that you would actually code this way, as it would look ugly.
-But, people who are new to bash might not include spaces at all, which breaks their statement.
-In addition, they also have to remember to use double quotes around variables.
-This is a nasty combination that will leave people scratching their heads as to why their beautiful if statement is not working, when "clearly" they have written it correctly.
+The above might look ugly, but it will work.
+People who are new to bash might not include spaces at all.
+They also have to remember to use double quotes around variables.
+These two syntax errors is a nasty combination that will leave people scratching their heads as to why their beautiful if statement is not working, when "clearly" they have written it correctly.

-I will not go into much more detail in this Readme, but we should be aware that there are issues with bash that does not exist when using Python or PHP.
-Since PHP is mostly a web language, we should probably not expect people to have it installed.
-Python is used for much more than just web stuff.
+I will not go into much more detail in this Readme, but we should be aware that there are issues with basic stuff in bash that does not exist when using other languages.